Padamkalra/PadamBookStore/PadamBookStore/README.txt

 At 5:48 pm I changed the namespace in erros view models.cs

 at 6:01pm I made a class name SD.cs in Padambookstore.utility

+by 6:53 I modified the properties of the class and added the customner in  Area folder.
+And changed the startup.cs file

+by 6:55pm moved the home controller file in customer folder. and added the root in Home controller file .